hazemataya94/dockerfile-examples/README.md

 ```
 docker stop CONTAINER_ID
 ```
-- Once the container is stopped it will be deleted automatically because `--rm` was passed in the run command
+Once the container is stopped it will be deleted automatically because `--rm` was passed in the run command

 ## CPP CMake

+#### Build
 Open terminal and execute the following commands
 ```
 cd cpp-cmake